The Web address of this

 rights, regardless of age, gender, and your greater

 responsibilities and knowledge!
-If you don't agree, or "forget" this, a
+If you don't agree, or you "forget" this, a

 false-self probably controls you;